 Ideas, insights and inspirations.

-Begin your journey for building reputation and brand recognition by investing in a brand.
-A brand is the sum of all experiences, be they virtual, experiential or architectural interactions.
+Leading universities invest in their brand and refresh it periodically to keep it resonant with society.
+In our view, a brand is the sum of all experiences, be they virtual, experiential or architectural interactions.
 It is the DNA of an institution that affirms its purpose, defines its core values, creates distinction and is the foundation of its reputation.
+Successful colleges are revisiting their brand once a decade.

-2. Transform Your Flagship Publication to a Print/Digital Hybrid Publication
+3. Transform Flagship Publication to a Print/Digital Hybrid Publication

-Reimagine your print university magazine as a print/digital hybrid publication.
-Instead of publishing it bimonthly, quarterly, biyearly or annually, consider rolling out stories digitally on a weekly schedule, SEO-optimizing each for search engine rankings and promoting each on social media.
-You’ll be effectively weaponizing each article based on your schools’ thought leadership, innovation, and intellectual capital.
-Supplement the digital publication with a leaner and nimbler print publication.
+Successful universities reimagine their print university magazine as a print/digital hybrid publication.
+Instead of publishing it bimonthly, quarterly, biyearly or annually, they rollout stories digitally on a weekly schedule, SEO-optimizing each for search engine rankings and promoting them on social media.
+They are effectively weaponizing each story based on the institution’s thought leadership, innovation, and intellectual capital.
+They supplement the digital publication with a leaner and nimbler print publication.

-To create the digital publication, take the following steps:
+To create the digital publication, they take the following steps:

 • Develop a Keyword Lexicon: Categories in the lexicon should include keywords for brand positioning, reputation, thought leadership, star faculty and their areas of research, leadership and their unique point-of-view.